Frank Kendon

 Frank Samuel Herbert Kendon (12 September 1893 – 28 December 1959) was an English writer, poet and academic.
 He was also an illustrator, and journalist.
+A campaigning pacifist at the beginning of the 2nd World War, he had served in the 1st and termed himself a conscientious objector thereafter.

 Life

 He was the son of Samuel Kendon, a schoolmaster at Bethany School, Goudhurst; the educator Olive Kendon was his sister.
 He matriculated in 1921 at St John's College, Cambridge, where he became a Fellow in 1948.

 Kendon was a published poet in the 1920s and later a writer of stories and a novel.
 From 1935 to 1954 he worked for Cambridge University Press.
 At the beginning of World War II he was a campaigning pacifist.
 After the war, he undertook the translations of the Psalms in the New English Bible, but died before he could complete the work.
 Timothy d'Arch Smith argued tentatively for Kendon's inclusion in the canon of Uranian poets in view of a poem, in Poems and Sonnets, singing the praises of naked bathing boys – a Uranian staple.